x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 (both in-person and via email/text) regarding assignment, 10APR-26APR17.
-Alex provided help with reformatting my functions for part B, and catching syntax/logic errors within the functions.
+Alex provided help with reformatting my functions for part B, derivatives, and catching syntax/logic errors within the functions.
 All help received from Alex is document in visual studio files.